-They had both acted out of an intense desire to do the best for a student and his future… That was their mission in life as teachers.
+They had both acted out of an intense desire to do the best for a student and his future, so what if the boy wasn’t actually their student.
+That was their mission in life as teachers.

 There are some events of life that remain deeply etched in memory, to be recalled at a moment’s notice, as fresh as ever, as if they just happened yesterday.
 And every time they are pulled out of the memory bank, they emerge anew, unwittingly adding to the vision of life.